 24-hour Security, Bar, Business Centre, Gym, Internet Access (Complimentary), Laundry Service (Available), Library, Pool, Restaurant

-Air Conditioning, Complementary Wi-Fi, En-Suite, Safe
+Air Conditioning, Complimentary Wi-Fi, En-Suite, Safe

 Credit Card, Foreign Exchange, Room Service (24 hours)